Modelica® Language Specification version 3.7-dev

 ]

-Certain built-in operators of Modelica have the same syntax as a function call.
+Certain built-in operators of Modelica are called using the same syntax as a function call.
 However, they do not behave as a mathematical function, because the result depends not only on the input arguments but also on the status of the simulation.

 There are also built-in functions that depend only on the input argument, but also may trigger events in addition to returning a value.
-Intrinsic means that they are defined at the Modelica language level, not in the Modelica library.
-The following built-in intrinsic operators/functions are available:
+The built-in functions may also be overloaded such that a single Modelica function cannot be compatible with all calls of the function.
+Here, built-in means that they are defined at the Modelica language level, not through a Modelica function definition.
+The following built-in operators/functions are available:

 The mathematical functions and conversion operators listed below do not generate events.